mikicanyelles/how-to/python/update_package.md

 # How to update a new version of a package to GitHub and PyPI

 Imagine there are two branches: building and master.
-In `master` branches only final, uploaded versions are commited, while `building` is used to build the new versions.
+In `main` branches only final, uploaded versions are commited, while `building` is used to build the new versions.

 ## Requirements